cnerg/ETI.data_manual/README.md

 scenarios."
 It has a modular framework with the ability to pre-process data as well as train and test models.
 MIMOSAS is compatible with [MINOS](MINOS.md) data and can be installed from source.
 Additional information can be found [here](https://complexity.berkeley.edu/mimosas/).

+3/ "[RADAI](https://gitlab.com/lbl-anp/radai/radai) (Radiological Anomaly Detection And
+Identification) is a suite of python tools for handling and manipulating gamma-ray data, implementing spectral analysis algorithms, and (eventually) manipulating a RADAI benchmark dataset that will be building upon the Urban Radiological Search Competition (aka TopCoder above).
+The package includes implementations of several benchmark algorithms for anomaly detection and coupled detection/identification.